ngjunsiang/ngjunsiang.github.io/_posts/2025-10-25-arch-linux-on-a-raspberry-pi-5.md

 Clearly some setup is needed.

-First, connect to WiFi.
-There aren't many options for connecting to a WPA network, I'm using [`wpa_supplicant`](https://wiki.archlinux.org/title/Wpa_supplicant) here.
+My home router isn't easily accessible and I haven't configured wifi on the raspberry pi image yet; perhaps a hasty oversight.
+Nevertheless, the Raspberry Pi is now booted and offline, and there aren't many options for connecting to a WPA network, so I'm using [`wpa_supplicant`](https://wiki.archlinux.org/title/Wpa_supplicant) here.

 ```bash
 [rpi@little-pi]$ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf